 Some of the clients we have successfully represented include: C&S Wholesale Grocers, Showtime Networks, Univision, Illumina, Marsh & McLennan, Sanofi, Procter & Gamble, CBS, Credit Suisse, Discovery Communications, ESPN, ExxonMobil, Farmers Insurance, Nuance Communications, and Forbes Media.

 What types of cases/deals do you work on?

-How did you decide to practice in your area?
+How did you choose this practice area?

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

 What misconceptions exist about your practice area?
-What do you wish you had known before joining your practice area?

-What is unique about your practice area at your firm, and how has it evolved since you have been at the firm?
+What is unique about this practice area at your firm?

 One major way that Weil differentiates itself from other firms is through our trial resume.
 Drawing on the robust experience of leading trial lawyers across all of our practices and offices, we have the tools to take any matter to trial—and win.
 We always seek the most cost-effective, efficient, and judicious solution from a business standpoint for our clients—but our clients and our adversaries always know we are prepared to advocate in the courtroom.
 That knowledge impacts how adversaries assess risk along the way.
 Associates have the opportunity to play lead roles in the trial engagements at an early stage of their careers.
 Lawyers in our practice also have the opportunity to work a wide variety of engagements and become multi-specialists.
 As I have mentioned, my own areas of specialization range from pharma antitrust and media company IP to sports contract disputes and a multibillion-dollar bankruptcy.
 Finally, our breadth of clients is remarkable: We represent financial institutions, corporates and private equity, and more.